bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 ### Registry access

-You can also specify a default secret to be used by the webhook for cases where a pod has no `imagePullSecrets` specified.
+You can also specify a default secret being used by the webhook for cases where a pod has no `imagePullSecrets` specified.
 To make this work you have to set the environment variables `DEFAULT_IMAGE_PULL_SECRET` and `DEFAULT_IMAGE_PULL_SECRET_NAMESPACE` when deploying the vault-secrets-webhook.
 Have a look at the values.yaml of the
 [vault-secrets-webhook](https://github.com/banzaicloud/bank-vaults/blob/master/charts/vault-secrets-webhook/values.yaml) helm chart to see how this is done.

 **NOTE**: _If you EC2 nodes are having ECR instance role added the webhook can request an ECR access token through that role automatically, instead of an explicit `imagePullSecret`_